gitworkflows/meshplay/docs/pages/guides/troubleshooting/installation.md

    A simpler way to resolve this issue can be `port-forwarding`.
 Run the following command in terminal:

-   `kubectl port-forward service/meshery 9081:9081 -n meshery`
+   `kubectl port-forward service/meshplay 9081:9081 -n meshplay`

 3. For `kind`, you can prefer installing MetalLB with a custom configmap.